wsiaxon/happeningsApi/README.md

     createdb -h localhost -p 5432 -U postgres <database-name>
   ```

 - Create/configure `.env` environment with your credentials.
-A sample `.env.local` file has been provided to get you started.
-Make a duplicate of `.env.local` and rename to `.env`, then configure your credentials.
+A sample `.env.example` file has been provided to get you started.
+Make a duplicate of `.env.example` and rename to `.env`, then configure your credentials.

 - Run `npm run dev` to start the server and watch for changes